TahleeJ/OffshoreWindRecruiter-1323/Firebase.md

 `npm install dotenv`

 # App API Uage
+1. API reference found here: https://firebase.google.com/docs/reference/js

-1. Every source file referencing any Firebase must include the following import before any other Firebase reference:
+2. Every source file referencing any Firebase must include the following import before any other Firebase reference:
 `import { firebaseApp } from '../App';`

     **`firebaseApp` is included inside of the root directory, so change `'../App'` to match this location where applicable*